rsvim/rfc/1-TUI/3-Layout.md

 1. Text content: The most important component that preview the buffer content, hold a cursor inside and let user editing the buffer.
 2. Line number: A vertical column component in the left side of the window, usually shows line numbers, diff symbols, diagnostic symbols, etc.
 3. Window bar: A horizontal row component at the top of the window, community plugins usually use them to show a IDE-like breadcrumbs, for example [dropbar.nvim](https://github.com/Bekaboo/dropbar.nvim) for Neovim.
-4. Window scoped status line: A horizontal row component at the bottom of the window, i.e. the statusline of a window.
+4. Status line (window scoped): A horizontal row component at the bottom of the window, i.e. the statusline of a window.
 5. Scroll bar: A vertical column component in the right side of the window, usually shows a scrollbar to indicate the current viewport position in the whole buffer.

 ![1](../images/1-TUI-3-Layout.1.drawio.svg)